dotnet/csharplang/spec/lexical-structure.md

 In most cases, the syntactic location of contextual keywords is such that they can never be confused with ordinary identifier usage.
 For example, within a property declaration, the “`get`” and “`set`” identifiers have special meaning (§15.7.3).
 An identifier other than get or set is never permitted in these locations, so this use does not conflict with a use of these words as identifiers.

 In certain cases the grammar is not enough to distinguish contextual keyword usage from identifiers.
 In all such cases it will be specified how to disambiguate between the two.
-For example, the contextual keyword var in implicitly typed local variable declarations (§13.6.2) might conflict with a declared type called var, in which case the declared name takes precedence over the use of the identifier as a contextual keyword.
+For example, the contextual keyword `var` in implicitly typed local variable declarations (§13.6.2) might conflict with a declared type called `var`, in which case the declared name takes precedence over the use of the identifier as a contextual keyword.

-Another example such disambiguation is the contextual keyword await (§12.8.8.1), which is considered a keyword only when inside a method declared async, but can be used as an identifier elsewhere.
+Another example such disambiguation is the contextual keyword `await` (§12.8.8.1), which is considered a keyword only when inside a method declared `async`, but can be used as an identifier elsewhere.

 Just as with keywords, contextual keywords can be used as ordinary identifiers by prefixing them with the `@` character.